Osnyder12/New-Brewer-on-the-Block/README.md

 ### Technologies

 New Brewer on the Block was created using a Ruby on Rails backend with PostgreSQL database, Active Record for data persistence, and React JavaScript frontend.
 User functionality and authentication was achieved using the Devise gem.
 The [Punk API](https://punkapi.com/documentation/v2) was used for all BrewDog recipe information and data.
+The Cocoon gem was used for nested rails forms for the new beer creation.

 Visit [New Brewer on the Block](https://new-brewer.herokuapp.com/) on Heroku or set up locally with the directions below.